AAhmadi13/Chainlabs-Website/README.md

 * **Interactive Experiments:** A collection of engaging experiments that demonstrate the power of web technologies.
 * **Responsive Design:** Adapts to different screen sizes for optimal viewing on various devices.
-* **User-Friendly Interface:** Intuitive navigation and clear labeling for easy exploration.
+* **User-Friendly Interface:** Intuitive navigation and clear labelling for easy exploration.

 Technical Implementation: